 Briefly, for now, I recommend either Dean Ornish’s excellent book, Undo It: How Simple Lifestyle Changes Can Reverse Most Chronic Diseases, or mine, Cured: Strengthen Your Immune System and Heal Your Life.
 It’s a hard learning curve at first.
-The real effort is required to learn about healthy foods and how to integrate them into your life in a way that you end up with great-tasting foods that are healthy, convenient, and affordable.
-But, if you’re like me, you’ll see your body and weight transform before your eyes, realize that you are going to be much healthier than your friends going forward, and you will feel and look great.
-And then realize that all the fuss and resistance was about not knowing what you didn’t know and the resistance to change.
-I lost 40 pounds without trying and now know that if you give yourself nutritionally dense foods.
-Foods that contain a good level of nutrition are beans, fruits, vegetables, nuts, legumes like peanut butter, sprouted bread, etc.), it’s not about dieting or restricting.
+Real effort must be put to learn about healthy foods and how to integrate them into your life.
+However, in a way that you end up with great-tasting foods that are healthy, convenient, and affordable.
+But, if you’re like me, you’ll see your body and weight transform before your eyes.
+And then realize that all the fuss and resistance was about not knowing what you didn’t know.
+I lost 40 pounds without trying.
+And now I know that it is possible if you give yourself nutritionally dense foods.
+Foods that contain a good level of nutrition are beans, fruits, vegetables, nuts, legumes like peanut butter, sprouted bread, etc. It’s not about dieting or restricting.
 Your body quits triggering the hunger mechanism once you are eating nutritionally dense foods instead of empty calories that lack vital nutrients.
 I’m sorry to say that most Americans are malnourished and starved to obesity (emilyboller.com).

 Finally, let me just say this.
 It is a lot to learn.
 But great podcasts and audible books increasingly have truer information.
 You can also temporarily get a coach to help you learn and hold you accountable.
-And speak to your employer and let him or her know that there’s a business case to be made for investing in the health and well-being of professional truckers.
-Together, by working on all the pieces of this we can change the culture and, in doing so, make sure that you end up with a healthy mind and body and a life that really works.
+And speak to your employer and let him know that there’s a business case to make for investing in the health of professional truckers.
+Together, by working on all the pieces of this we can change the culture.
+Also, in doing so, make sure that you end up with a healthy mind and body and a life that really works.